 I realized that by not having the discipline to cut out distractions and get over my fears and lazy habits I was becoming a self-fulfilling prophecy.
 I believed I was too busy, so I kept myself busy with other things.
 I deserved time to relax, so I took time (that time I “didn’t have”) to binge watch shows on Netflix, to beat just one more level on the latest game, or to spend flipping through Facebook.

-- I will choose to do what’s uncomfortable right now in order to have long-term gain
+- I can choose to do what’s uncomfortable right now in order to have long-term gain.

 - I understand where I spend my time reflects my priorities.
-I almost always have time I can spare, even if it’s just a few minutes.
+I almost always have time I can spare, even if it’s just a few minutes here and there.

 - If I use the dedication and consistency that I’ve applied to time-wasting activities in the past, and I apply it to my work I can achieve amazing things.

-I wrote these on my bathroom mirror, made them the background on my phone and made my goals the background on my laptop.
+I wrote these on my bathroom mirror, made them the background on my phone and made my goals the background on my laptop, and used Cozi to remind me at intervals throughout the day.
+It felt a bit like a 12-step program, except it was for habitually wasting my time instead of using it to invest in my future.

 It’s not crazy.
 It’s mom life.

-If sounds like I’m obsessed with work, well maybe I am a little, but mostly I wanted a better life for my family.
-There are many wonderful mothers out there who are providing for their families by working outside the home for 40 hours a week, so I have no problem teaching my daughter that it’s okay for mommy to work while she learns how to write her name.
+I got accused once of being obsessed with work, but I wanted a better life for my family.
+There are many wonderful mothers out there who are providing for their families by working outside the home for 40 hours a week, so I have no problem teaching my daughter that it’s okay for mommy to work while she cleans her room and does her quiet time in the afternoon.

 I have no problem letting my husband indulge in some Call of Duty in the evening after the kids go to bed while I work.
 (He’s certainly not complaining any when that happens!)